Skip to content

 Features Not To Be Implemented

-• Git Gateway backend: Git Gateway is now officially deprecated by Netlify.
-Like the Azure and Bitbucket backends, it also has performance issues.
-We plan to develop a GraphQL-based high-performance alternative in the future to provide a migration path for existing Git Gateway users.
+• Git Gateway backend: Git Gateway has been deprecated by Netlify.
+Due to its performance limitations, we don’t plan to support it anyway.
+However, we plan to develop a GraphQL-based high-performance alternative in the future to provide a migration path for existing Git Gateway users.

-• Netlify Identity Widget: It’s not useful without Git Gateway, and the Netlify Identity service itself is now deprecated.
-We plan to develop an alternative solution with role support in the future, most likely using Cloudflare Workers and Auth.js.
+• Netlify Identity Widget: It’s not useful without Git Gateway, and the Netlify Identity service itself has been deprecated.
+We plan to develop an alternative solution with role support in the future.

 • The deprecated client-side implicit grant for the GitLab backend: It has already been removed from GitLab 15.0.
 Use the client-side PKCE authorization instead.

-• The deprecated Netlify Large Media service: Consider other storage providers.
+• The deprecated Netlify Large Media service: Consider other media storage providers.

 • Deprecated camel case configuration options: Use snake case instead, according to the current Decap CMS document.